 The Library also has an extensive junior fiction and reading area, as well as study room that can be used for individual or group study.

 Photocopying and scanning facilities are provided as well.

 Children's Reading and Baby Bounce Rhyme Time is held every Tuesday at 10.30am in the Children's area in the Library.

-This involves Songs, Rhymes, Dancing, Stories and Craft.
-It goes for about 45minutes and is a great opportunity for parents and children to mix and make new friends.
+This involves Songs, Rhymes, Dancing, Stories and Craft, and is a great opportunity for parents and children to mix and make new friends.

-Knitting at the Library is held every second Wednesday at 10.00am throughout the year.
+Knitting and Scrabble activies are held are every Wednesday at 10.00am throughout the year.
 The knitters knit squares to make blankets for the needy and also soft toys and clothes or you can just come along for the company, all levels of experience are welcome.